 (US Dollars are widely accepted as well)

-Here’s a more detailed look at the costs of traveling in Lebanon:
+Here’s a more detailed look at the costs to travel in Lebanon:

 VISAS